yugabyte/yugabyte-db/docs/content/preview/explore/connection-manager/connection-mgr-ysql.md

 To start a YugabtyeDB cluster with YSQL Connection Manager, set the [yb-tserver](../../../reference/configuration/yb-tserver/) flag `enable_ysql_conn_mgr` flag to true.

 {{< note title = "Note">}}
-This feature is currently unsupported for [YugabyteDB Anywhere](../../../yugabyte-platform/) and [YugabyteDB Managed](../../../yugabyte-cloud/).
+YSQL Connection Manager is currently not supported for [YugabyteDB Anywhere](../../../yugabyte-platform/) and [YugabyteDB Managed](../../../yugabyte-cloud/).
 {{< /note >}}
 When `enable_ysql_conn_mgr` is set, each YB-TServer starts the YSQL Connection Manager process along with the PostgreSQL process.
 You should see one YSQL Connection Manager process per YB-TServer.